its-kashyapspatel/deep-learning-setup-apple-silicon/README.md

 - source ~/miniforge3/bin/activate

-- create a new directory and move to the new directory (using mkdir and cd)
+- create a new directory and move to the new directory

 - conda create --prefix ./ENV_NAME python=3.8